Skanath/AI-Powered-E-Commerce-Agent/README.md

 4. Launch the Flask server using main.py.
 It connects the web interface with the database and the language model, and handles user input.

-5. Open http://127.0.0.1:5000 in your browser to ask questions in plain English.
+5. Open localhost in your browser to ask questions in plain English.
 The AI will convert them into SQL, run the query, and show the result with charts if applicable.